Les Fradkin,

 I befriended The Left Banke back in 1970 when they came in to Sound Exchange Studios in NYC (where I was recording my MGM/Sunflower album).
 They were there to record “Two by Two” and “Love Songs In The Night” which was eventually issued by Buddah Records as part of the Motion Picture Soundtrack “Hot Parts”.

 I was working as a Record Producer and offered to Produce the Left Banke to try and get them a new recording deal.
 Among the songs we recorded for that project was “I Could Make It Last Forever” for Bell Records.
 While it remained unreleased for decades, I decided to release it on my album “Goin’ Back” in 2006 (...) with additional overdubs of Mellotron Brass and a new lead vocal by yours truly.
+[NB : To celebrate the 50th anniversary of the title, a version with new vocals by Les and Loretta Fradkin was released in March 2023]

 In fact, Tom, Steve and George originally came for a project I recorded with a lady singer named Dianne Ellis, who co-wrote”I Could Make It Last Forever” with me.
 It wasn’t until that recording was nearly completed, that the boys and I discussed the possibility of doing a Left Banke deal with a record company, and then, I approached Bell Records on their behalf, to secure a production deal for them as their producer and musical arranger under the name “The Left Banke”.